vapor/docs/docs/security/authentication.md

 ### Route

-Authenticators are middleware and be be used for protecting routes.
+Authenticators are middleware and can be used for protecting routes.

 ```swift
 let protected = app.grouped(UserAuthenticator())